influxdata/kapacitor/builder/README.md

 ### Rust

 The Rust version is defined in the `Dockerfile_build` file.
-The Rust version should be same as the compile version for `flux` library.
+The Rust version should be same as the used version for `flux` library.

 ### Step 1: Authenticate with Quay.io